frc971/training-2025/tasks/lesson3-shooter-task/README.md

 - This template defines the `ShooterIO` interface and the `ShooterIOInputs` class.
 - **No TODOs here; this file is complete with the template.**
+  - However, please read this class to see what methods need to be implemented for `ShooterIOSim` and `ShooterIOTalonFX`

 ### `ShooterIOTalonFX`